-So for instance, certain emergency contraception pills might not be suitable for those with drug allergies, liver problems, or those who are currently on certain medications.
+Certain emergency contraception pills might not be suitable for those with drug allergies, liver problems, or those who are currently on certain medications.
 HSA noted that companies that have applied to carry these medications have also requested for them to be registered as prescription-only medicine.

 Can a doctor refuse to give you emergency contraception?

-Well, yes – but only for medical reasons.
+Yes, but only for medical reasons.